Provide for Immediate and Long-Term Postvention

-- Educate and build relationships among those who will interact with bereaved people to enable a coordinated community response rather than fragmented services (e.g., law enforcement, emergency medical services, community mental health, social service agencies, other institutions).
+- Educate and build relationships among those who will interact with bereaved people to enable a coordinated community response rather than fragmented services.
+Involve law enforcement, emergency medical services, community mental health, social service agencies, and other institutions.

 - Immediately following a suicide, work with the news media to encourage safe reporting.